ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/stats/ongoing-tasks-stats/subscription-stats.markdown

 **Connection Rejected**
 ![Rejected Connnection](images/stats-view-rejected-connection.png "Rejected Connnection Explained")
-Subscription tasks handle a single client/connection at a time.
+A subscription task handles only a single client/connection at a time.
 A client that uses the *OpenIfFree* [strategy](../../../../client-api/data-subscriptions/consumption/how-to-consume-data-subscription#worker-interplay) has attempted to open a connection to the subscription task but was rejected because the task is already occupied by another client.